livialima/linuxupskillchallenge/docs/00-Local-Server.md

 `ip address`

 That will give you the `inet`, i.e., the ip address.
+You will need that to connect with SSH.

 ## Remote access via SSH

-If you are using windows download Putty and [follow the instructions to connect](https://blog.livialima.net/putty-basics).
+If you are using Windows 10 or 11, follow the instructions to [connect using the native SSH client](https://youtu.be/Z46YbczqbiE).
+In older versions of Windows, you may need to install a 3rd party SSH client, like [PuTTY](https://youtu.be/pWDHUlvcAsg) and generate a [ssh key-pair](https://youtu.be/4jakCV5JYx0).

 If you are on Linux or MacOS, open a terminal and run the command:

 `ssh username@ip_address`

+Or, using the SSH private key, `ssh -i private_key username@ip_address`

-Enter your password
+Enter your password (or a passphrase, if your SSH key is protected with one)

 Voila!
-You have just accessed your system inside your private network.
+You have just accessed your server remotely.

+If in doubt, consult the [complementary video](https://youtube.com/live/_-6UYOjRIVQ) that covers a lot of possible setups (local server with VirtualBox, AWS, Digital Ocean, Azure, Linode, Google Cloud, Vultr and Oracle Cloud).

 ## You are now a sysadmin